The Heroines Club

 Offering thought-provoking discussion, powerful rituals, and engaging creative activities, The Heroines Club fortifies our daughters' self-esteem, invigorates mothers' spirits, and nourishes the mother-daughter relationship.
 In a culture that can make mothering daughters seem intimidating and isolating, it offers an antidote: a revolutionary model for empowering your daughter and strengthening your mother-daughter relationship.

-Melia Keeton-Digby M.Ed, is the founder of The Mother-Daughter Nest, a sacred women’s gathering space in Georgia, USA.
+Melia Keeton-Digby, M.Ed, is the founder of The Mother-Daughter Nest.
 She is passionately invested in supporting mothers to raise confident, connected daughters.
-A mother of three, she works as a Speech-Language Pathologist, Transformational Life Coach and Sacred Circle Facilitator.
-Her work has been featured in a variety of online and print publications.
+A mother of three, she works as a speech-language pathologist, transformational life coach and sacred circle facilitator.

 The world is overwhelmed with resources on connecting to our babies and younger children.
 Information on “how to manage” older children abounds.
 The Heroines Club is unique.
 It offers a simple and powerful way to stay in positive, deep, lifelong connection to our daughters.
 The simple and transparent methods in this book embody principles of compassionate communication that build trust and empathy in our most intimate relationships, rather than “managing people.”
 While recognizing, honoring and supporting the role of women in creating healthy societies, The Heroines Club also helps us create communication and relationship that respect the dignity of others at any age.
 I believe all mothers want mutually nurturing relationships with our daughters.
 This book shows us how to be intentional about sustaining the strong yet sometimes fragile connections among women, rather than leaving things to chance.
 The Heroines Club resonated with me on a deep intellectual, emotional and spiritual level.